Five Fun and Delicious Shot Recipes for Any Occasion

 The B-52 requires the following ingredients:

-- 0.33 oz Kahlúa Coffee Liqueur
+- 1/3 ounce Kahlúa Coffee Liqueur

-- 0.33 oz Bailey's Irish Cream
+- 1/3 ounce Bailey's Irish Cream

-- 0.33 oz Grand Marnier
+- 1/3 ounce Grand Marnier

 Carefully layer the ingredients into a shot glass in the order given.
 Refer back to the Buttery Nipple shot directions if you need more help on layering drinks.
-Once you've mastered this, you'll be ready for completion of your B-52 shot!
+Once you've mastered this, you'll be ready for the completion of your B-52 shot!

-Did you know?
 People often replace the Grand Marnier in this recipe with amaretto almond liqueur.

 New Recipes, New Options

 Now that you've got a few more shot recipes under your belt, you're ready to experiment and show off to your friends (if you have any).
 The world of alcohol is constantly changing and people are coming up with fresh, new recipes daily for various different drinks, cocktails, and shots, but some drinks never go out of style.